Cliveo/Cliveo.github.io/_posts/2024-10-14-set-up-managed-identity-for-power-platform-plugins.markdown

 ```

 # Step 5: Build and sign the plugin
+For details about signing plugin packages check the [next blog](/azure/2024/11/22/power-platform-plugin-package-managed-identity.html).

 Build the plugin as you usually would, then you need to sign the plugin using the certificate that we created before.
 You can either use the following command in the visual studio command prompt in the directory where your dll is located:

 `signtool sign /n ManagedIdentityPlugin /fd SHA256 ManagedIdentityPlugin.dll`